mathyousee/power-platform-snippets/power-fx.md

 ``` PowerFx
 If(Len(ThisItem.Name)>25,Left(ThisItem.Name,25)&"...",ThisItem.Name)
 ```

 The example above is used for a Label control inside of a Gallery.

-I set the above in a *Label.Text* property, then typically also add the full **ThisItem.Name** in the *Label.Tooltip* property.
-I include the "..." as a hint to the user that the full value is not visible.
+- I set the above in a *Label.Text* property, then typically also add the full **ThisItem.Name** in the *Label.Tooltip* property.
+- I'm using *25* for the length, however this should be based on your label size.
+- The inclusion of the "..." is a hint to the user that the full value is not visible.
+Note: the ellipsis adds 3 characters, so make sure to trim enough characters that the ellipsis dont' cause overflow.
+- Remember the impact of variable width fonts... *llllll* has a different width than *WWWWWW*.

 ## Links